codebeltnet/jobs-dotnet-test/README.md

   projects: ''
   # Defines the build configuration.
 Default is Release (to reduce risk of surprises when transitioning to Production).
   configuration: 'Release'
+  # The type of machine to run the job on.
+Default is ubuntu-24.04.
+  runs-on: 'ubuntu-24.04'
     # When set to true, includes preview versions of .NET.
 Default is false.
   include-preview: false
   # Sets the verbosity level of the command.
 Allowed values are quiet, minimal, normal, detailed, and diagnostic.
 Default is quiet.